-Note: The explanation of f adoption of this practice should include a discussion on measures general meeting is interactive, shareholders are provided with sufficient opportunity to pose question ons and the questions are responded to.
+Note: The explanation of f adoption of this practice should include a discussion on measures undertaken to ensure the general meeting is interactive, shareholders are provided with sufficient opportunity to pose questions and the questions are responded to.
 Application : Applied Explanation on : The Chairman ensures that the general meetings provide adequate application of the opportunity for shareholders to have effective communication with the practice Board and senior management.
-During the 53rd AGM, the Chairman invited questions from the shareholders or proxies who present at the meeting before each proposed resolution was put to a vote.
-In addition, shareholders were also provided opportunity to submit questions to the Board prior to AGM to cfo-hlfg@hongleong.com.my. , , , , , , , , , , , , , , , , , , , , The questions raised by shareholders and responses by the Company were minuted and uploaded to the Company's Website.
-Explanation for : departure Large companies are requi ired to complete the columns below.
-Non-large companies are encouraged to complete the columns b , , Measure : Timeframe :
+During the 54th AGM, the Chairman invited questions from the shareholders or proxies who present at the meeting before each proposed resolution was put to a vote.
+In addition, shareholders were also provided opportunity to submit questions to the Board prior to AGM to cfo-hlfg@hongleong.com.my.
+The questions raised by shareholders and responses by the Company were minuted and uploaded to the Company's Website.
+Explanation for : departure red to complete the columns below.
+Non-large companies are encouraged to complete the columns be elow.
+Measure : Timeframe :